juansasoc/juansasoc/README.md

 - 🔭 I’m currently planning on doing some IaC and DaC projects later this year!
-- :eyes: Also an updated Azure Honeynet 2.0 by Summer 2025!
+- :eyes: Also an updated Azure Honeynet 2.0 by Winter 2025!

 - ⚡ Fun fact: ...
 I'm a martial artist (Brazililan Jiu Jitsu, Judo)